 “If they can’t find anything else, they’ll release your father,” Jacky said.
 “Stay calm.”

 Joanne turned toward Jacky then.
 “Calm?
 My father’s getting arrested here.”

 Jacky took a quick glimpse of the mansion before returning his eyes to her.
 “There’s nothing here except records from our usual business transactions, right?
 They won’t find anything.”

 “There isn’t anything incriminating to find here!”

 Jacky sent her an apologetic look.
 She was too out of control to argue with at that point.
-They were actually downstairs while Mr. Zeng was forced to accompany one of the teams to search his study.
+They were actually downstairs while Mr. Tseng was forced to accompany one of the teams to search his study.

 “My crystal!”
 Joanne yelled out suddenly and ran upstairs.